-At our last "Say-on-Pay vote" held at our 2019 annual meeting of stockholders approximately 86% of our outstanding common stock voting on the matter voted in favor of the compensation of our NEOs, as disclosed in the proxy materials for the 2019 annual meeting.
-At our 2019 annual meeting, the holders of approximately 78% of our outstanding common stock voting on the matter voted in favor of holding the stockholder advisory vote every three years.
+At our last "Say-on-Pay vote" held at our 2022 annual meeting of stockholders approximately 90% of votes cast were in favor of the compensation of our NEOs, as disclosed in the proxy materials for the 2022 annual meeting.
+At our 2019 annual meeting, the holders of approximately 78% of our outstanding common stock voting on the matter voted in favor of holding the tockholder advisory vote every three years.
 As a result of such vote, our Board decided to hold the "Say-on-Pay" advisory vote every three years.
-Accordingly, the Company's next "Say-on-Pay" advisory vote on the compensation of our NEOs will be held at our 2022 annual meeting of stockholders.
+Accordingly, the Company's next "Say-on-Pay" advisory vote on the compensation of our NEOs will be held at our 2025 annual meeting of stockholders.

 In 2014 and 2015, the Compensation Committee undertook a review of our compensation policies and practices and retained the compensation consulting firm of Barney & Barney LLC to provide compensation information and analysis with respect to the life science and healthcare industry and with respect to our peer companies within the industry.
 Barney & Barney LLC reviewed information from industry and other sources, surveys and databases, including publicly-available compensation information of other companies with which we compete, to gauge the competitiveness of our compensation programs.
 Barney & Barney LLC then reported its findings to the Compensation Committee, with recommendations to bring the Company's executive compensation closer to the 50th percentile of the total compensation of our competitor companies.
-These findings continued to inform the Compensation Committee's decisions on compensation in subsequent years, including 2021.
+These findings continued to inform the Compensation Committee's decisions on compensation in subsequent years, including 2022.

-The Compensation Committee may use a compensation consultant in the future and to take into account publicly-available data relating to the compensation practices and policies of other companies within and outside our industry.
+The Compensation Committee may use a compensation consultant in 2023 and will take into account publicly-available data relating to the compensation practices and policies of other companies within and outside our industry.
 The Compensation Committee intends to benchmark its executive compensation program to target at least the 50th percentile of the total compensation programs of our competitor companies; however, adjusted as deemed to be in the best interest of the Company to assure retention of key employees during the NAVIGATE trial.